oozen/react-chat-sample/README.md

 ### `node server.js`

-Then you need to instal node packages.
-At the project root, run the command below on your terminal.
+Then you need to install node packages.
+At the project root, run the command below via your terminal.

-### `yarn start`
+### `yarn`

 or